Myanmar president says will address sectarian violence

 LETTER TO THE U.N.

-Many in Myanmar consider them to be illegal immigrants from neighboring Bangladesh, but Bangladesh does not recognize them as citizens, either.
+Many in Myanmar consider them to be illegal immigrants from neighbouring Bangladesh, but Bangladesh does not recognise them as citizens, either.

 In a statement issued late on Friday, Ban's office said Thein Sein had promised that "once emotions subside on all sides", his government was prepared to "address contentious political dimensions, ranging from resettlement of displaced populations to granting of citizenship".